msys2/msys2.github.io/web/wiki/Devtopics.md

 ---
 The MSYS2 runtime is forked from Cygwin and the code bases are irregularly (but often) synchronized.
 There has been some talk about modifying Cygwin to make it pluggable so that the MSYS2 runtime can be reduced to a plugin DLL that will make all the desired behavior changes.

-There has been a lot of requests for additional POSIX-only software in MSYS2 (X, various daemons...) and the response was always "MSYS2 is not for you; use Cygwin".
+There have been a lot of requests for additional POSIX-only software in MSYS2 (X, various daemons...) and the response was always "MSYS2 is not for you; use Cygwin".
 It would be nice if people could just install one POSIX emulation layer and have everything available from there.

 What to do: